dallas-hall/learning-devops/04-application-basics.md

 # Application Basics <!-- omit in toc -->

 I knew some of this from learning to program in Java and Python but I NodeJS was all new to me.
+So the only thing documented here is course specific or something I didn't know.

 ## Table of Contents <!-- omit in toc -->